dog-gateway/rest-api-docs/index.md

 	* require execution of commands to existing devices;
 	* [monitor device statuses and measures in real-time](#status);
 	* add, modify or update the set of devices controlled through the gateway;
+* manage information about the environment
+	* insert, update, modify or delete rooms;
+	* insert, update, modify or delete flats;
+	* insert, update, modify or delete storey;
 * manage rules and automation scenarios
 	* insert, update, modify or delete automation rules;
-	* insert, update, modify or delete scenarios.
+	* insert, update, modify or delete scenarios;
 * monitor the home/building performance
 	* historical information on consumptions;
 	* historical information on activations;
-	* related statistics.
+	* related statistics;
 * manage Dog
-	* manage system performance
+	* manage system performance;
-	* manage system updates
+	* manage system updates;
-	* troubleshoot problems
+	* troubleshoot problems.

 #### Function summary ####